JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Drag and drop
 - Allow users to reorder the tracks in the library/Bin

+## Animations
+- When search results change, random track is closed there should be a smooth animation

 ## Adding tracks and cache
 - Adding a track works but there was a bug where no toast was displayed yet the track was added #Bug